w-dan/w-dan.github.io/_pages/about.md

 [//]: <> ![Illustration](/images/image_to_text_vis.png){: .align-right width="300px"}
 I am a PhD student and a researcher at Universidad Politécnica de Madrid.

-My research interests are in Adversarial Machine Learning, Natural Language Processing and Privacy-preserving Machine Learning!
+My research interests are in Adversarial Machine Learning, Natural Language Processing and Privacy-preserving Machine Learning.

-I am also interested in helping others on their path in the world of Machine Learning and academia.

 ## Professional Experience
 Currently, I am working as a Researcher on the project **"Improving Malware Attribution Using Advanced Machine Learning Techniques"**.
 My work focuses on applying Natural Language Processing techniques to extract information from Advanced Persistent Threat (APT) reports, aiming to enhance malware attribution processes against such cyber threats.